Creating and managing data connectors¶

 The following is available only on the Self-Managed AI Platform.

 In addition to data connections, system administrators can now also manage data connectors.
-A connector allows DataRobot to provide a way for users to ingest data from a database.
-The administrator can upload connector files (JAR files) for their organization's users to access when creating data connections.
+A connector allows DataRobot to provide a way for users to ingest data from a database or connector.
+The administrator can add connectors for their organization's users to access when creating data connections.
 Once uploaded, connectors can be modified or deleted only by administrators.

-Click the profile icon in the top right corner of the application screen, and select Data Connections from the dropdown menu.
+1. Click your user profile icon in the top right corner.
+Select Data Connections from the dropdown menu and click the Connectors & Drivers tab.

-In the left-panel Connectors & JDBC Drivers list, select Connectors and click Add new connector.
+2. In the left-panel, select Connectors and click + Add new connector.